leonardohorattio/FUTURE_CS_01/README.md

-This repository contains my work from the Cyber Security Internship at Future Interns.
-The task focused on performing a web application vulnerability assessment on live public-facing websites and intentionally vulnerable applications.

-📌 Overview

-Websites are often vulnerable due to outdated plugins, misconfigured headers, or exposed information.
-This project focuses on:

-Identifying security weaknesses ethically

-Communicating risks in business-friendly terms
+This repository documents the results of a Vulnerability Assessment conducted on my personal website, www.cre8tise.com .

+The assessment focused on identifying potential security weaknesses in a professional and ethical manner.
+The evaluation included:

+Reviewing public-facing pages

+Inspecting security headers and configurations

+Conducting passive vulnerability scans

+Classifying risks and providing practical remediation recommendations

+This is my first web application vulnerability assessment, and all findings are presented in a business-friendly format.
+No exploitation, brute-force attacks, or any activity that could harm the website was performed.

+🎯 Objective

+Analyze www.cre8tise.com
+ for common security vulnerabilities

+Communicate findings clearly for business stakeholders

-Suggesting actionable remediation steps
+Suggest actionable steps to improve website security

-Presenting a polished vulnerability assessment report
+Produce a professional, portfolio-ready vulnerability assessment report

-Note: This project is purely read-only — no hacking or harmful activity.

-⚖️ Scope
+⚖️ Scope & Ethics

-✅ Public-facing pages only
-✅ Passive scanning & header checks
-✅ Configuration analysis

-❌ No exploitation, brute force, DoS, or login bypass
+✅ Allowed: Public pages only, passive scanning, header & configuration checks ❌ Not allowed: Exploitation, brute-force attacks, login bypass, DoS attacks

+Ethics first: Think like a security auditor, not an attacker.

 🛠️ Tools Used